alexisrolland/ComfyUI-Blender/README.md

 ```

 If the ComfyUI server runs on a different machine than the Blender client, it must be started with the argument `--listen`.
 See ComfyUI documentation: [Setting Up LAN Access for ComfyUI](https://docs.comfy.org/installation/comfyui_portable_windows#2-setting-up-lan-access-for-comfyui-portable).

-#### Remarks

-> The custom nodes do not require additional Python dependencies.
-They are only used to define the inputs and outputs of the workflows to be displayed in the Blender add-on.

-> Ensure you have a recent version of ComfyUI.
-The add-on has been developed based on ComfyUI `v0.3.49`.
-Some features such as the progress bar are not working properly on earlier versions.

 ### Install Blender Add-on